ntresvalles1/valetbike/README.md

     * Changed map marker.
 * Membership:
     * Users can purchase a membership on the pricing page.
-    * Use "points" in account on website to purchase membership.
+    * Uses a "points" system in account on website to purchase membership.
+    * points are displayed for each user

 ## Description of the MVP's functionality
 * The MVP allows users to sign up for an account.
 Once all the fields are completed, the user will receive an email authentication.